Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Override-HDRI-Sky.md

 **Note**: To use ambient occlusion in the backplate, increase the value of the **Direct Lighting Strength** property on the [Ambient Occlusion](Override-Ambient-Occlusion.md) component override.
 As the backplate does not have global illumination, it can only get ambient occlusion from direct lighting.

-**Limitation**: The backplate don't affect the Sky lighting (Sky Reflection / Ligthmaps / LightProbes / Ambient Probe).
-It will not appear with the default sky reflection but only in local reflection probes.
+**Limitation**: The backplate only appears in local reflection probes and it does not appear in the default sky reflection.
+This is because the default sky reflection is a cubemap projected at infinity which is incompatible with how Unity renders the backplate.